Skip to content

 • database - the database to use.
 Default is default_database.

-go get github.com/amikos-tech/chroma-go
+go get github.com/amikos-tech/chroma-go@latest

 package main